South Australian Iron and Steel Company: Location

-In April 1874, the company bought a total of 93 acres, (with a 44 acre lot being for furnace buildings, workshops, huts, sheds, &c.) of land for its furnace and works.
-The mine and furnace site was in area known as the Hindmarsh Tiers, near Mt Jagged.
+In April 1874, the company bought a total of 93 acres, (with a 44-acre lot being for furnace buildings, workshops, huts, sheds, &c.) of land for its furnace and works.
+The mine and furnace site was in area known as the Hindmarsh Tiers, near Mount Jagged.
 The furnace site was about nine miles "as the crow flies"—eleven or twelve miles by road—from the seaport of Victor Harbor, along the road to Myponga.

 The company's original magnetite and hematite quarry site was about four miles from the furnace site, at Mount Cone (today within Mount Compass).
 Later hematite ore was found on the company's property at the smelter site.
 It was this nearby ore that was to be used first.

 Ore, flux and fuel

 Detailed analysis of the ores, by Dr William Wallace, of Glasgow, gave the iron content of the magnetite ore as being 66.34% and that of the hematite ore 53.7%.
 Due to pig iron being an impure form of iron, the pig iron content of the ore was slightly higher; for the magnetite 71.8% and 58.1% for the hematite.
 Wallace also analysed the composition of a sample of the company's limestone, which is used as a flux in smelting, and found it suitable.

 There was no coal resource in South Australia to provide coke.
 The only alternative, to shipping coal or coke from other colonies, was to use local timber to make charcoal, to use as the fuel and reducing agent.